../ | ||

 The Orange Pi Zero 2W is a small Linux microcomputer with a form factor very similiar to the Raspberry Pi Zero 2 W, making it ideal for embedded system projects.
 It has a 1500 MHz Allwinner H618 Cortex-A53 quad-core CPU and comes with 1 to 4 GB of RAM and on-board Bluetooth and WiFi radios.
 It is available for sale on Amazon for $21.99 (1 GB RAM) to $33.99 (4 GB RAM).

-Compared to the Raspberry Pi Zero 2 W, its greater RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
+The much larger RAM is a big advantage and I have been able to purchase as many as I want without limits when the Raspberry Pi Zero 2 W has been unavailable.
+Unfortunately, the manufacturer kernel source tree has not been maintained regularly and is currently at 6.1.31.

 The Raspberry Pi is a family of low cost Linux microcomputers selling for USD $15 to $80, depending on model.
 There have been five generations of Raspberry Pi microcomputers, each using a successively more sophisticated Broadcom ARM core CPU.
 The first two generations (32-bit ARMv6 Raspberry Pi 1 and 32-bit ARMv7 Raspberry Pi 2) are now obsolete.